mercurymedia/elm-smart-select/README.md

     }
 ```

-- The `internalMsg` field takes a function that expects a tuple containing a SmartSelect.Msg and the selection state and returns the msg we defined in step 2.
+- The `internalMsg` field takes a function that expects a SmartSelect.Msg and returns the msg we defined in step 2.
 - `optionType` is a string that indicates what kind of data is being selected, i.e. "Product" or "Client"
 - `optionLabel` expects an instance of the data being selected from and returns a string naming/labeling the instance, i.e. if it is a "Product" being selected, the label may be "Garden Hose"
 - `optionDescription` expects an instance of the data being selected from and returns a string describing the instance, i.e. if the label is "Garden Hose", the description may be "30 ft"